ugurcany/TurkeyWeatherAPI/README.md

-## TurkeyWeatherAPI - Weather API for the cities of Turkey
+## TurkeyWeatherAPI - Weather data for the cities of Turkey

 *Data source: http://www.mgm.gov.tr/*